Social Security Disability Benefits for Cushing Syndrome

 • loss of muscle.

-When the cause of Cushing syndrome is a pituitary tumor (Cushing disease), it can sometimes lead to other problems, such as interference with the production of other hormones controlled by the pituitary glands.
+When the cause of Cushing syndrome is a pituitary tumor called a pituitary adenoma (Cushing disease), it can sometimes lead to other problems, such as interference with the production of other hormones controlled by the pituitary glands.
+In patients with pituitary adenomas, doctors will often remove the pituitary tumor through a surgical procedure.

-There are two main ways in which to qualify for Social Security disability benefits if your impairments interfere with your ability to function at home and work: meeting a disability listing and proving your symptoms make you unable to work.
+There are two main ways to qualify for Social Security disability benefits: 1) meeting a medical listing, and 2) proving your symptoms make you unable to work at any type of job, no matter how easy.

-To meet a "listing," you must prove that you have an impairment that is listed in the Social Security "Blue Book" and you have all of the impairment requirements in the listing.
-There is no listing for Cushing syndrome; however, if the Cushing syndrome has lead to other impairments, you may qualify for benefits based on those listings.
-Examples of such impairments include:
+To "meet a listing," you must prove that you have an impairment that's listed in the Social Security "Blue Book."
+The Blue Book includes listings for medical conditions that the Social Security Administration (SSA) considers especially serious and often disabling.
+There is no listing for Cushing syndrome, but if the Cushing syndrome has led to other impairments, you might qualify for benefits based on those listings.

-For those with Cushing syndrome, muscle weakness and fatigue can impact you ability to do physically exertional work.
-Fragile or thinning bones may further make such work unsafe to perform.
-However, generally fine motor skills are generally not affected by Cushing syndrome; therefore, desk work is still a possibility in most cases.
-This may make receiving benefits for physical impairments alone difficult.
+When you have Cushing syndrome, muscle weakness and fatigue can impact your ability to do physically exertional work.
+And fragile or thinning bones further make such work unsafe to perform.
+But fine motor skills aren't usually affected by Cushing syndrome, so desk work is still a possibility in most cases.
+This can make receiving benefits for physical impairments alone quite difficult.

-Mental functioning assesses your ability to function effectively in the work place, including completing tasks and getting along with others in the workplace.
-For those with Cushing syndrome, decreases in cognitive ability may make it difficult to understand, remember, and complete tasks in a timely manner.
-Mental impairments such as depression and anxiety may further affect individual's ability to complete tasks due to decreased motivation or increased anxiety regarding completing tasks.
-These same mental impairments, as well as irritability, may make interactions with coworkers more difficult and could disrupt work if severe enough.
+Social Security will also assess your mental ability to function effectively in the workplace.
+If you have Cushing syndrome, you may have decreases in cognitive ability that make it difficult to remember and complete tasks in a timely manner.
+Mental impairments such as depression and anxiety may further affect your ability to complete tasks, due to decreased motivation or increased anxiety regarding completing tasks.
+These same mental impairments, as well as irritability, may make interactions with coworkers more difficult and could disrupt your work if severe enough.

 To learn more, read our series of articles on how Social Security assesses your level of functioning and your ability to work.